avignal5/SeqApiPop/SeqApiPop_5_TreeMix.md

 Iberica      |  23
 Caucasica    |  19

-#### Added Added the samples admixed for populations that are close, such as iberica = iberica + mellifera
+#### Added the samples admixed for populations that are close, such as iberica = iberica + mellifera

 Background by type > 80 | Nb.
 Samples
 ---|---